poshaughnessy/peteroshaughnessy.com/src/content/posts/2020-03-26-eleven-tips-for-computer-related-pain.md

 With many more of us working from home now, I’d like to share these 12 tips for avoiding/treating computer-related neck and wrist pain.
 Based on personal experience over a few years.
 I hope they might help for some of you :)

 1. **Don't stare down at your laptop screen** on your lap or on a table.
 The neck strain will add up after many hours.
-Hook up an external monitor, or even just use a laptop stand to raise it higher, with an external keyboard and mouse.
+If you can, hook up an external monitor or use a laptop stand to raise it higher, with an external keyboard and mouse.
 (I've gotten on well with a Microsoft Natural keyboard and a vertical mouse).

 2. **Get a decent chair and try not to slump down**.
-A proper office chair suitable for 8 hours a day might cost \$\$\$ but if you can afford it and you have room for it, it should be worth it!
+A proper office chair suitable for 8 hours a day might cost \$\$\$ but if you can afford it / your company will pay for it and you have room for it, it should be worth it!

 3. You could try switching to **use a standing desk** for a short while each day (you could use it gradually more each day as you get used to it).
-If you don't have the room or budget for an actual standing desk, you can get table-top ones, or you might even find a stack of boxes works OK for you for short periods.
+If you don't have the room or budget for an actual standing desk, you can get table-top ones, or you might even find a stack of boxes works OK for you for short periods!

 4. **Take frequent breaks**.
 Using a break reminder app could help you not to forget.

 5. **Keep your neck and wrists mobile**.
-When I first started getting pain and stiffness I thought the answer was to immobilise them with a neck support, wrist straps etc. That was a big mistake.
+When I first started getting pain and stiffness I thought the answer was to immobilise them with a neck support, wrist straps etc. Turned out that was a big mistake.
 Keep moving, try to reach their full movement and avoid them stiffening up too much.

 6. **Do some regular neck and wrist exercises**: shoulder shrugs, shoulder rolls, wrist rolls, chin tucks, head turns, head tilts, arms across your chest, hands down your spine...
 There are some images to depict all these in [this presentation I gave a few years ago](https://docs.google.com/presentation/d/1XveZ1qQnUmT_63PNx9Q8nqAItSzO40hKoWGvLtXdl8E/present).